Leader of the Opposition (Pakistan)

 The leader of the opposition (Urdu: قائد حزب اختلاف) is the people's elected politician who is, by law, the leader of the Official Opposition in Pakistan.
 The leader of the opposition is the leader of the largest political party in the National Assembly that is not in government.
 This is usually the leader of the second-largest political party in the National Assembly.

 The leader of the opposition is normally viewed as an alternative Prime Minister.
 There is also a leader of the opposition in the Senate, who is elected / nominated separately by the opposition members of the Senate of Pakistan.

 Powers of the opposition leader

 The leader of opposition has constitutional authority to consult with the elected prime minister for appointment of a caretaker prime minister.
 A caretaker prime minister is appointed by the president after consultation with the prime minister and opposition leader.

 They have constitutional authority to consult with the prime minister for appointment of the chief election commissioner and members of Election Commission of Pakistan.
 The president appoints the chief election commissioner and members after consultation with the opposition leader and prime minister.

 The chairman of the National Accountability Bureau is appointed after consultation between the prime minister and opposition leader.

 They also recommend names of two members of the National Assembly as members of the Judicial Commission of Pakistan from opposition benches for appointment of judges of Supreme Court, High Courts and Federal Shariat Court.

 List

-A list of the leaders of the opposition before and according to the 1973 Constitution of Pakistan.